 Poems published in a range of journals and anthologies, including:

-Acumen, De Hofjeskrant, Envoi, File, PN Review, Poetry Round Magazine, Poetry Salzburg, Slope, The Verse Marauder, The Warwick Review
+Acumen, Agenda, De Hofjeskrant, Envoi, File, The Lock Raven Review, The Manhattan Review, Orbis, PN Review, Poetry Round Magazine, Poetry Salzburg Review, Slope, Verse Daily, The Verse Marauder, The Warwick Review